 In recent times, the national airline, Air Astana, has been offering long layovers in Astana as a gateway from Europe to Asia.
 Astana and I may not have ever gotten along that well, but I genuinely think that it is ideal for a layover if you’re on an Air Astana flight (they are a great airline).

-Getting from the airport into the city is easy with a Yandex taxi or public bus.
-A taxi will run you less than $5 to the city centre.
+Getting from the airport into the city is easy with a Yandex taxi or a public bus.
+A taxi will run you less than $5 to the city center.
 From there, you can walk around and marvel at the modern architecture and how your expectations of Kazakhstan were completely wrong.
 There are many things to do in Astana for all travelers – from museums to delicious Central Asian (and international) food to world-class shopping.
 Be sure you don’t miss Baiterek, the city’s symbol.

 You can see quite a bit of Astana in a matter of 6 hours.
 Hiring a taxi for the day is also an affordable option and one you may want to use if you happen to end up there in the horrific winters!

 Located in the Caucasus region, Azerbaijan has always been at the nexus of East and West.
-Heydar Aliyev International Airport in the capital, Baku, is one of the biggest airports in the Caucasus and acts as a transit point for flights between Europe, Asia and the Middle East.
-A layover in Baku gives you a glimpse of one of the most fascinating cities in the region.
+Heydar Aliyev International Airport in the capital, Baku, is one of the biggest airports in the Caucasus and acts as a transit point for flights between Europe, Asia

 The airport is located approximately 15 minutes’ drive from downtown Baku.
 To get there using public transport, take the H1 bus from terminal one and transfer to the metro line at Koroghlu Street.